manasaKay/DeepStyle/README.md

 Apart from this, there are multiple other implementations in the Realtime Style Transfer directory that can run the variations mentioned in the report. <br> <br>

 ### LINK TO THE REPORT
->> PLease check the report.pdf uploaded for the report.
+>> Please check the report.pdf uploaded for the report.